coto/coto.github.io/_posts/2026-02-21-continuos-supervision.markdown

 // Software Architecture & AI Engineering · New Concept · February 2026

 {:.ai-lead}
-LangChain published a reflection that resonated in the community: quality in AI systems cannot reach the same level we have achieved in traditional software development.
+LangChain [published][langchain]{:target="_blank"} a reflection that resonated in the community: quality in AI systems cannot reach the same level we have achieved in traditional software development.
 As a senior developer with years in the trenches of quality gates, my first reaction was... to agree.
 But only halfway.

 The premise is correct.
 The problem is that the implicit conclusion — that we must simply accept this limitation — is not.
 There is something fundamentally new to propose.
 Something that, in twenty years of software engineering, we never needed.
 And it has a name: **Continuous Supervision**.